 Once SAI has received your completed application, your Admissions Counselor will review it.
 Upon acceptance, you will receive an email of acceptance detailing the process of confirming your enrollment in the program.

 You have received your email of acceptance from your Admissions Counselor.
 The email contains instructions for confirming your enrollment.

-- Submit payments and documents
+- Submit payments

 - Submit specific payments outlined in your email

 - Will you be using financial aid to fund your study abroad program?

 - If so, print and fill out the financial aid documents

 Once enrolled in the program, you will begin to communicate more frequently with your Admissions Counselor as you begin to prepare for your upcoming program abroad.
 You will receive detailed information about obtaining your Student Visa, registering for courses and housing, securing your airfare and much more!